AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-statistics.md

 * Consider updating static distribution columns less frequently.
 * Remember each statistic object is updated in series.
 Simply implementing `UPDATE STATISTICS <TABLE_NAME>` may not be ideal - especially for wide tables with lots of statistics objects.

+> [!NOTE]
-> [AZURE.NOTE] For more details on [ascending key] please refer to the SQL Server 2014 cardinality estimation model whitepaper.
+> For more details on [ascending key] please refer to the SQL Server 2014 cardinality estimation model whitepaper.

 For further explanation, see  [Cardinality Estimation][Cardinality Estimation] on MSDN.